Daily Practice for Staying Human: Same Rhythm, Different System.

 Here’s how the same exact practice can land differently depending on your nervous system:

-• Dorsal (shutdown/freeze): Even simple steps feel overwhelming.
+Dorsal: Even simple steps feel overwhelming.
 The idea of “moving something” becomes exhausting before you even start.
-And then comes the shame spiral.

 That’s why the same practice that’s grounding one week can feel impossible the next.